-EAL offers a wide range of comprehensive testing at (pdf) for home, recreational, civil, commercial, industrial and agricultural applications.
+EAL offers a wide range of comprehensive testing at competitive prices, see our Full analytical services price list (pdf), for home, recreational, civil, commercial, industrial and agricultural applications.
 Liquid testing includes analysis of standard water, wastewater, extracts and effluent samples.
 Standard waters include: drinking, bore, dam, spring, creek, ground subterranean and tank water for physical, chemical and bacteriological parameters.

 EAL also routinely conducts environmental monitoring of waters for physicochemical parameters, metals, contamination, nutrients, salts, bacteria and algal biomass.

 The laboratory holds NATA accreditation for trace metals in fresh and marine waters.

 Adhering to standard sample collection (pdf) and preservation procedures (pdf) ensures the highest level of accuracy.
 These procedures and others are listed in the download section.
 Water analysis guidelines (pdf) for drinking, domestic use, irrigation and livestock are also provided.

 Alternatively, EAL can provide qualified staff to undertake on-site sampling.
 Please contact EAL for more information.

 EAL's research analysis contributed to Australia and New Zealand Guidelines for Fresh and Marine Water Quality updates

 In collaboration with academics in the Faculty of Science and Enginnering, EAL contributed to the 2020 update of the Australia and New Zealand Guidelines for Fresh and Marine Water Quality.
 Default Guideline Values (DGVs) were updated for boron in freshwater, iron in fresh and marine waters, zinc in marine water and chromium III in freshwater.
 Using specialised techniques and methods, EAL has the capabilities to meet the 99% protection guidelines in both marine and fresh water for the updated DGVs.